 - Of these, the one I think best is The First Confirmed Case of Non-Corporeal Recursion: Patient Anita R., published in Strange Horizons (June 2016).
 It’s a tale of a classic haunting, told from the ghost’s perspective.
 Also the ghost is a scientist.

-- Sold another three professional short stories (to Beneath Ceaseless Skies, Mind Candy, and Diabolical Plots), but those won’t be out until next year.
+- Sold another three professional short stories (to Beneath Ceaseless Skies, Mind Candy, and Diabolical Plots), but those won’t be out until 2018.

 - Served as the Assistant Editor of Escape Pod since May 2017.
-In this role, I decide which stories to pass up to our illustrious Co-Editors, write ~80% of the personal rejection letters1, and recruit & manage our amazing team of Associate Editors (first readers).
+In this role, I decide which stories to pass up to our illustrious Co-Editors, write ≥ 80% of the personal rejection letters2, and recruit & manage our amazing team of Associate Editors (first readers).

 - Published nonfiction pieces about neuroscience in Clarkesworld, the File 770 blog, and Baen.com.
 I later expanded the Clarkesworld one into a solo presentation at the 2017 Nebula conference.

-- Written thirty (and counting) Twitter essays about neuroscience via my NeuroThursday feature.
+- Written thirty-one Twitter essays (and more in 2018) about neuroscience via my NeuroThursday feature.

 It’s hard to believe I’ve been a so-called “pro” for only two years.
 In that time I’ve accomplished a lot more that doesn’t fit on that list (written novel, edited novel, started querying novel, sold another couple short stories), but most important of all is the amazing community I’ve found: at workshops (well before I was doing anything “pro!”), conventions, online, and in person.
 So many new friends, mentors, and fellow-travelers out there, and I’m honored to know every one of you.